All Episodes

 No, they're not.

-I mean, awful things were said.
+I mean, awful things were said that you faked your heart attack.

-And by the way, that is addressed in the...
-Well, this is the most incredible stupidity because all I had to do was pick up the phone and talk to umpteen doctors who were charging me close to $100,000 for this.
+Well, this is the most incredible stupidity because all they had to do is pick up a phone and talk to umpteen doctors who would charge me close to $100,000 for this experience.

 Yes, I noticed you posted your bills.

-I posted the bill.
+I posted the bills.

 Come on.